 It became a running joke in my family that without fail, every time I came back from a holiday, I would be accompanied by a new bag, and a new notebook.
 As far as I’m concerned, every traveller needs a bag, and every writer needs a notebook – and it doesn’t hurt if they look lovely too.

-When Santa left me a Nikon J4 camera under the tree at Christmas (my first camera with multiple lenses), I knew I was going to need a camera case, if not a whole new bag.
+When I discovered a Nikon J4 camera under the tree at Christmas (my first camera with multiple lenses), I knew I was going to need a camera case, if not a whole new bag.
 My problem was that most of the camera bags I looked at were, well… ugly.

 The New York-based camera bag company is on a mission to provide high-quality camera bags that protect a photographer’s gear while complementing their personal style.
 I’d heard a lot about ONA through the travel blogging/social media grapevine, and everyone seemed to be head-over-heels for their products.